RafDevX/NodeBB-DD2391/report/report.typ

 1. _Configuration Complexity_: Configuring Docker and managing Docker Compose stacks was quite complex, and we had to rely on documentation and online resources.
 Perhaps we could have used container orchestration tools like Kubernetes for more advanced control if we were actually deploying the software in production.

 2. _Compatibility Issues_: We discovered compatibility issues between the chosen database management system and NodeBB within the Docker environment.
 We had to troubleshoot these compatibility issues by consulting relevant documentation and forums.

+3. _Lack of Documentation_: We noticed that there was a lack of documentation for setting up NodeBB with Docker, and the docker-compose template in the repository was found to be outdated.

 #pagebreak()
 == Unauthorized Access